OPT009: Glaucoma Foundation

 - Assess the anterior chamber angle using Van Herick's technique

 - Calibrate and use the Goldmann Applanation Tonometer (GAT).

 How the module will be delivered

-This module is taught via 5 lectures (Powerpoint with audio), delivered via Learning Central, the University's e-learning system, with supporting resources and references supplied.
-There are also 4 online learning sessions centred around cases for discussion.
+This module is taught via 5 lectures (Powerpoint with audio and Xerte), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+There are also online formative learning sessions centred around cases for discussion.

 How the module will be assessed

 Students will have an opportunity to submit a piece of written coursework for formative assessment and feedback.